andimin182/RobotCar/README.md

 # RobotCar

-The aim is to construct a 4W robotic car with a Raspberry pi 4 B as a microcontroller, construct a Server-Client architecture and remotly control the car from my laptop first, and a Web application (and mobile application) later.
+The aim is to construct a 4W robotic car with a Raspberry pi 4 B as a microcontroller, construct a Server-Client architecture and remotly control the car from my laptop as well as from a custom mobile application (developed with Flutter framework.

 ![ROS Flutter Car Control](robot-car.jpg)